 (vii) Number of Statements of Account that the EFT covers;

-(viii) ID numbers assigned by the Licensing Division;
+(viii) ID numbers assigned by the Licensing Section;

 (ix) Legal name of the owner for each Statement of Account.

 (2) The remittance advice shall be attached to the Statement(s) of Account.
-In addition, a copy of the remittance advice shall be emailed or sent by facsimile to the Licensing Division.
+In addition, a copy of the remittance advice shall be emailed or sent by facsimile to the Licensing Section.

 (i) Documentation.
 All filing parties shall keep and retain in their possession, for at least three years from the date of filing, all records and documents necessary and appropriate to support fully the information set forth in quarterly and annual statements that they file.